-How to Keep Grout Clean
+How To Keep Grout Clean

 February 23, 2023One of the biggest problems with grout is that much of it is cement-based, which means the product is porous.
 Cement-based grout needs to be sealed to keep it from absorbing moisture, dirt, and other external elements that can cause it to become discolored and very hard to clean.

 Even properly sealed cement-based grout will eventually lose its protective coating, allowing it to get dirty and, over time, even lose its strength and begin to crack and crumble.
 The trapped moisture can also cause the growth of black mold, which can pose a serious health risk to your family.

-Be sure your grout is cleaned on a regular basis.
+How to Keep Grout CleanBe sure your grout is cleaned on a regular basis.
 This can help ensure that you don't let it get so bad that you're faced with a huge cleaning job.
 Grout that has been ignored for a long time can be hard to clean even with all of the do-it-yourself methods you can find on the Internet.
 Many of those do-it-yourself methods are considered old wives tales and don't work that well anyway.
 One method that has been used successfully is bleach, but is bleach really the best option for your grout?

 Bleach has the power to whiten, which makes it an obvious choice.
 Bleach is often suggested as a solution for black mold and stains, primarily because the active ingredient is sodium hypochlorite, which alters and removes protein in microorganisms.
 It is also a powerful disinfectant.
 This is why it continues to be used for cleaning everything from clothes to grout.
 According to the Centers for Disease Control and Prevention, bleach can also be harmful if it is used improperly.
 If bleach is mixed with the wrong cleaners, it can lead to fumes that are toxic.

 Another problem you might face with using bleach on your grout is when you have colored grout.
 Because it has strong whitening capabilities, bleach can very quickly change the integrity of the color of your grout.
 This is especially noticeable with dark and vibrant colors.
 Using bleach regularly to clean your colored grout can cause the color of the grout to become uneven.
 It can even fade the color of the grout completely.
 That means that while bleach may be an option for cleaning your grout, it could lead to altering the grout to the point that you will eventually need to replace it.